yugabyte/ybu/TFE/YBU-59/YBU-59.md

 ### Create an AWS User for AWS Secrets
 In AWS, create an IAM user to generate an AWS access key ID and secret access key.

-> Security Notice: You need your AWS Secrets for programmtic access to kept secure.
+> Security Notice: You need your AWS Secrets for programmatic access to kept secure.
 Do not share these credential outside of Yugabyte.
 Only share these secrets internally using Keybase (not Slack, GDrive, or email).

 Here are the stesp to create a user with AWS secrets: